matt-bro/GDM/README.md

 ### Considerations
 - Storyboards - Due to time constraints I have used one storyboard.
 In real projects I would either use a lot of seperated storyboards or generally setup the UI completely in code.
 - Chat UI - I made a quick implementation of a Chat UI with a TableView and a normal TextView as input which just gets pushed up by constraints.
 In a prod App this would need strongly to be changed to a CollectionView (for layout flexibility) and a proper AccessoryView subclass for handling input/keyboard/layout properly.
+Especially the Input implementation needs quite some fine tuning to feel right on all devices.

 ### Functional Requirements:

+- Show a list of users retrieved from any publicly available GitHub user account on the initial screen.
+- Make sure to show each user's GitHub handle (i.e., their account name with the '@' prefix) and their profile image on this screen.
+- Use the [GET users](https://developer.github.com/v3/users/#get-all-users) endpoint to retrieve the list of users.
+- Tapping any of these followers will transition to a direct messaging (DM) screen.
+- The user can virtually send/receive messages to/from the follower on the message screen.
+- Please do NOT actually call the GitHub API at this point.
+- Implement a dummy post and response.
+- The follower echoes a message sent by the user after a second.
+- The follower’s echo text repeats the user’s message twice, e.g. echo “Hi.
+Hi.” for message “Hi.”
+- Please refer to “Minimum Specifications for Screens” for UI specifications.
+- The app can be used in both portrait and landscape orientations.